J. Cafesin’s

 “I got it, mom.
 I don’t need micromanaging.
 Go to work.
 I’m good.”

-She gets serious.
+“Glad to hear it,” she drops sarcastically, then gets serious.
 “May turn out to be your best day ever, Rocket.”
 She’d dropped the end word Science long ago.
 “Never know.
 Just don’t take crap from anyone and you’ll be fine,” she adds, but I’m not sure to me or for herself.
 “I love you, Ian.
 And I’m so very proud.”

 “Like always, kid.”
 She hands me the sack lunch, then gently pulls my face to hers and kisses my cheek quickly.
 “See ya tonight,” she says, gathering her things.
 “Can’t wait to hear about your first day.”
 And she’s out the back door.